netguru/sticky-parallax-header/README.md

 # Introduction

 <p align="center">
-  React Native library for sticky header effect with a simple, yet powerful API.
-For the first time, designers can create and ship beautiful animations without an engineer painstakingly recreating it by hand.
+  Stickyheader.js is a simple React Native library, enabling to create a fully custom header for your iOS and Android apps.
 </p>

 <div align="center">